lprisan/beacon-locator-app/README.md

 # classroom-tracker-app
 A small Android application to track the location of a person in a classroom, using bluetooth beacons.

-**For now, the app is built using Evothings Studio, not Cordova** -- This means shorter development cycles and refresh, but building the apk is too complex
+**For now, the app is built using Evothings Studio, not Cordova** -- This means shorter development cycles and refresh, but building the apk is too complex.
+To run it, just:

+1. Clone the repo
+2. Open Evothings Studio and go to My Apps
+3. Drag the app's index.html there
+4. In the Evothings Viewer app in your phone, connect to the workbench
+5. In the Studio workbench, click on Run in your app (the UI should appear in your phone)

 ---